How a 2nd Chance Mortgage Can Get You On The Property Ladder

 Self Employed Mortgages

-If you are a self employed applicant, it can be difficult to determine your eligibility because all lenders have different policy.
+If you are a self employed applicant, it can be difficult to determine your eligibility because all lenders have different policies.

 You should consider how the lender defines your eligibility: